Spartanburg County License Hearing Guide

 How to Prepare

-- Consider Hiring a DUI Attorney: A DUI attorney experienced in Spartanburg County can be invaluable.
-They understand the ALR hearing process, can help you gather evidence, and can represent you at the hearing, increasing your chances of a favorable outcome.
-They can also challenge the legality of the stop and arrest.
+- Consider Hiring a DUI Attorney: A DUI attorney experienced in Spartanburg County can help you prepare your case, gather evidence, and represent you at the hearing.

 Possible Outcomes

-- Suspension Upheld: If the hearing officer finds that the SCDMV has sufficient evidence to support the suspension, your license will remain suspended.
+- Suspension Upheld: If the hearing officer finds that the state had sufficient grounds to suspend your license, the suspension will remain in effect.

-- Suspension Overturned: If the hearing officer finds that the SCDMV lacks sufficient evidence or that proper procedures were not followed, the suspension will be overturned, and your driving privileges will be reinstated.
+- Suspension Overturned: If the hearing officer finds that the state did not have sufficient grounds, your license suspension will be lifted, and your driving privileges will be restored.

 Hardship/Restricted License in South Carolina